henrydf/react-native-instance-loader/README.md

   `pod init`  now will create a wrong `Podfile`.
 To make it works, just delete the duplicate item.

 * Make Sure Youre Projects(RN Projects) are bundled with the same RN version.

+* Could not determine java version from '10'.
+(Can not run `react-native run-android`)

+  Update your Gradle(@4.6) and Android Studio Gradle Plugin(@3.1.1).
+More info https://developer.android.com/studio/build/gradle-plugin-3-0-0-migration.html#update_gradle

+* /bin/sh: adb: command not found

+  Set up your PATH variable for adb.
+On macOS, you can run `export PATH=$PATH:~/Library/Android/sdk/platform-tools/` in Terminal.